Methodological Frame of the ForMOVe Project

 Given the below mentioned methodological considerations, the research project requires the collaborative participation of several social science disciplines.
 In particular, the empirical focus on multiple geographical scales and the need to deploy distinct research methods call for input from sociologists, anthropologists, and political scientists.

-In Mexico, the research team decided to collect data in the capital Mexico City as it is a place where many migrants pass by or even settle temporarily.
+In Mexico, the research team already collected qualitative data in Mexico City as it is a place where many migrants pass by or even settle temporarily.

 In Turkey, the field research will be conducted in three provinces.
 Gaziantep is at the Southern East part of Turkey and it is very close to Syria.
 It is one of the entry points for forced migrants.
 Almost a fifth of the Gaziantep population are registered Syrian migrants under temporary protection.
 The province hosts 452,113 registered Syrian migrants.